© 1997-2014 Jerry Emanuelson

 A rude "Just cheer up!" command to a patient suffering from clinical depression would now be considered as serious medical malpractice.
 If those who suffer from needle phobia ever become active in educating the medical profession about their condition, the "Just get over it!" command to a needle phobic will also someday be considered to be serious medical malpractice.
 For now, it is up to those who suffer from needle phobia to educate the medical profession about the seriousness and the magnitude of this problem.

-An important note about email to me: My email volume has occasionally exceeds my capability to respond to it all.
+An important note about email to me: My email volume very frequently exceeds my capability to respond to it all.
 I do read all of my incoming email.
 In many cases, especially during weeks when the volume is especially high, I simply cannot think of a good and useful response to some emails that really do deserve a response.

 My email address is shown near the bottom of this page.

 Please don't get discouraged if I don't respond to your email.
-I am only one person, and maintaining this Needle Phobia Page consumes a lot of my time.
+I am only one person.
+Maintaining this Needle Phobia Page consumes a lot of my time, and I may not be able to maintain this page much longer.
 I know that some cases of needle phobia may seem hopeless, and I wish that there were enough hours in the day for me to offer individual suggestions and encouragement to everyone who writes to me.

 Please just know that it is never hopeless; and that in spite of all of the difficulties, needle phobia can be overcome.

-Because needle phobia is a complex condition, the same treatments will not work for everyone.
+Because needle phobia is a complex condition with many causes, the same treatments will not work for everyone.
 Here is a quick summary of the most effective treatments for needle phobia that are detailed below on this page:

 The most important needle phobia treatment is a topical anesthetic or device that will prevent the sensation of the needle penetration.
 In some cases, the topical anesthetic needs to be combined with a prescription oral sedative.
 The most effective of the topical anesthetics is the Synera patch (known in Europe as the Rapydan patch).
 There are anesthetic creams that are messy to use and that have a much lesser degree of effectiveness, but which may be sufficient for some people.
 A device known as the Buzzy is available without a prescription, and it can typically eliminate about half of the needle sensation.